When the British Government gave ITV the go ahead for an alternative second channel

 Both of the main hosts became household names almost immediately with Jools' cool, almost unimpressed demeanour, while his colleague Paula Yates made a technique of interviewing people while sitting on the microphone.
 The danger of a live show was ever present and mock vomiting from a comic, brief nudity, unrehearsed political outbursts and profanity always just a moment away.
 However the show used too many presenters 'new to television' who couldn't present or remember what they were there for.
 That aspect was pure embarrassment.

-The theme for the first few series was Star Cycle by Jeff Beck and Jan Hammer, later replaced by a new theme by Trevor Horn with Jeff Beck.
+The theme used for the first few series was Star Cycle by Jeff Beck and Jan Hammer, later replaced by a new theme by Trevor Horn with Jeff Beck.

 The first set design used multi-